theJohnCode/React-todo-app/README.md

-# Todo List Application
+# Todo List Application (React Frontend)

-This project is a full-stack web application that allows users to manage their to-do list.
+This is the React frontend for a full-stack web application that allows users to manage their to-do list.
 The backend is built with Laravel, providing a RESTful API for the frontend to interact with.
-The frontend is a React application that consumes the API to display, add, update, and delete todo items.

 ## Features